 The Monroe County Control Center in Pennsylvania selected Tyler Technologies’ New World public-safety CAD solution.
-The agreement includes software implementation, training, data file conversion and emergency 24/7 CAD maintenance.Carbyne Launches Israeli 9-1-1 Location Technology in U.S.
+The agreement includes software implementation, training, data file conversion and emergency 24/7 CAD maintenance.Motorola Solutions Launches Cloud-Based Digital Evidence Service in U.K.

 Monroe County Control Center recognized its former CAD system was not meeting the changing needs of its partners and constituents.
 The leadership desired an updated solution that, in addition to being technically advanced, came with reliable customer support.